What Is a Tool Safety Manual?

 Why Is a Tool Safety Manual Necessary for Software Tools?

 Software tools are fundamental instruments used throughout the safety lifecycle to develop systems.
-While the tools themselves do not execute in the final product, errors introduced by a tool can directly compromise the safety of the final system.
+While the tools themselves do not execute in the final product, errors introduced by a tool can directly compromise the safety and compliance of the final system.

 How Does a Tool Safety Manual Relate to Tool Qualification?